hpcaitech/EnergonAI/README.md

 Here GPT3-12-layers in FP16 is adopted.
 Here a node with 8 A100 80 GB GPUs is adopted.
 GPUs are fully connected with NvLink.
-EnergonAI adopts the redundant computation elimination method from [EffectiveTransformer](https://github.com/bytedance/effective_transformer) and the sequence length is set the half of the padding length.
+Energon-AI adopts the redundant computation elimination method from [EffectiveTransformer](https://github.com/bytedance/effective_transformer) and the sequence length is set the half of the padding length.
 <div  align="center">
     <img src="https://user-images.githubusercontent.com/12018307/168971637-ffd1d6ba-44bb-4043-a275-3dc2a008c048.png" width = "600" height = "240" alt="Architecture" align=center />
 </div>